savedra1/clipse/README.md

 - __My terminal window does not close on selection, even when using `clipse -fc $PPID`__
 <br>
 _Some terminal environments reference system variables differently.
 For example, the fish terminal will need to use `$fish_pid` instead.
 To debug this error you can run `echo $PPID` to see what gets returned.
-To get the "close on selection" effect for macOs, you will need to install a differnet terminal environment like `Alacritty`._
+To get the "close on selection" effect for macOs, you will need to install a different terminal environment like `Alacritty`._

 - __Is there risk of multiple parallel processes running?__
 <br>